Majda Ra'ad: Early life and family

 Margaretha Inga Elisabeth Lind was born on 5 September 1942 in Arboga to Sven Gustaf Lind and Carin Inga Birgitta Gunlaug Grönwall.
-Through her mother she is an illegitimate descendant of the House of Vasa through Charles XI of Sweden.
 She was raised in Södertälje.
 She studied at Colin Leclaire High School.

 Marriage and issue

 Lind married Prince Ra'ad bin Zeid, son of Prince Zeid bin Hussein and Princess Fahrelnissa Zeid, in 1963.
 They were first married in a civil ceremony on 30 June in Södertälje and religiously at the Raghadan Palace in Amman on 5 August.
 They have five children: